Where are they now? - Jon Anderson

 The project, produced by Elias and featuring music written by

-Anderson/Elias and by Anderson/Haun, is expected around spring
+Anderson/Elias and by Anderson/Haun, was expected around spring

 conducted Nov 2011, Anderson described working with Elias: